There have been a number of articles written recently about the need for cultural change – the banking industry, NHS, and Ryanair.

 Here are a few of our most valuable tips for implementing organisational change:

 Communicate – with all levels within the organisation early, positively and regularly.

 Explain – employees need to know why the change is required, how it will affect them and what the benefits are for them and the organisation.

 Involve – staff who are involved from the beginning are more likely to accept and commit to the implementation plan, and so minimise resistance.

 Listen – irrespective of the role/level, people are specialists in their own field and may have good ideas that will facilitate the change.

 Leadership – change programmes should be led from the top.
-Management need to have a clear vision and lead by example and be seen to act decisively.
+Management needs to have a clear vision and lead by example and be seen to act decisively.

 Champions – some people thrive on the challenges and opportunities that change can provide.
 These are the people who need to be empowered to positively drive the change forward.

 Assess – both the driving and restraining forces and review periodically.

 Honesty – a trusting relationship is fundamental to generating commitment.
 High-performing organizations periodically review their culture, in line with their business strategy – they recognise that a strong culture can improve quality, productivity, innovation, marketability and employee engagement.